silent-mobius/Python_Book/98_exercises/02_data_types/README.md

     - get its root
     - print the value of variable

-## Ex3
+### Ex3

 - Open Terminal/Command line/Powershell:
   - in it open python running environment:
-    - create a variable that stores value of 'limp biscuit' --> pay attenttion: it is an string !!!
+    - create a string that stores value of 'limp biscuit' --> pay attenttion: it is an `string` !!!
       - add to string : "yes  - i am joking"
       - save in different variable the word "biscuit" that is cut from first variable.
       - print latest variable with string of : "served with tea"